Arthuranjoss/FCSI-CS-IEEE/README.md

 - Real-time image processing: OpenCV supports real-time image processing, enabling the development of real-time computer vision applications such as surveillance and gesture recognition systems.

-- Hardware Used:
+Hardware Used:
-For minimal hardware in a low computing power environment, the requirements might be as follows:
+-For minimal hardware in a low computing power environment, the requirements might be as follows:

 CPU:
 -Dual-core or quad-core processor with a minimum clock frequency of 2 GHz.
 A processor with AVX instruction support can help speed up matrix operations, but is not strictly necessary.

 RAM memory:
 -At least 4 GB of RAM.
 While more RAM is beneficial for handling larger datasets, 4GB is a reasonable minimum for training simple models on low-resolution images.
 Disk Storage: